SUSPENSION TUNING MODULE (STM)

 The Ramp/Step Function represents in effect a smooth 1/4 sinusoidal oscillation/step to a user defined Ramp Height.
 By setting the Ramp Length and Height & Vehicle Velocity, the Frequency Content of the Ramp is defined and displayed.

-The HavSin Function represents a smooth 1/2 sinusoidal oscillation/step to a user defined Height, allowing to investigate the response of the vehicle oscillation to this input.
-By setting Length and Height of the Object & Vehicle Velocity, the Frequency Content of the ramp is defined and displayed.
-This particular information will help the user to relate the results from the HavSin Test better to the results from the Sweep Sine Test.
+The HavSin Function represents a smooth 1/2 sinusoidal oscillation/step to a user-defined height, allowing the investigation of the vehicle's response to this input.
+By setting the length and height of the object and vehicle velocity, the frequency content is defined and displayed.
+This particular information will help the user relate the results from the HavSin Test better to the results from the Sweep Sine Test.

 The HavSin Function is particularly useful for KERB Strike Events.